leonidastri/linkedin-website-ted/README.md

 -A project created using Java, Html, Css, Javascript, JSTL(for the View in order not have Java code in jsp files):

--SSL exists for http, listening to port 8443
+-SSL exists for https, listening to port 8443

 ## Password Hashing Details